-Here Lakshmi Narasimha is seated in Yogasana with Yogapatta, the thick band holding his legs.
+Here Lakshmi Narasimha is seated with Yogapatta, the thick band holding his legs.
 This is sometimes known as Utkutika Asana.
 Narasimha is one of the avatars of Vishnu.
 Lakshmi is sitting on his lap.
 Interestingly Lakshmi is looking at Narasimha rather the devotees.
 Narasimha is protected by a seven hooded snake.
-His pedestal seems to be formed by the coiled body of the snake.
+His seat is formed by the coiled body of the snake.

 What makes this bronze bit more interesting are his attributes.
 In his rear right hand, he is holding discuss (chakra) and his rear left hand is holding a bow and shell (shankha).
 Bow, called Sharnga, is a documented attribute of Vishnu.
-But his holding bow and conch are unusual.
+The arrow is in his right hand and it is between the Chakra and his right ear.
+But his holding bow and arrow are unusual.
 His front right in Abhaya mudra and appears to be holding a lotus.
 His left front hand anchors mace to the ground.

 The snake base is supported by an inverted lotus base and which in turn sits on a rectangular pedestal.
 His eyes, mouth, palm, forehead and navel would have some semi-precious/precious stones/metal inlaid.
 This is in addition to the inlaid stones in ear-rings, necklace and chakra